openaps/docs/docs/docs/Customize-Iterate/autotune.md

 * Autotune limits how far it can adjust (or recommend adjustment, if running autotune outside oref0 closed loop) basal, or ISF or CSF, from what is in the existing pump profile.
 Autotune uses the same autosens_max and autosens_min multipliers found in your preferences.json for oref0.
 So if autotune is running as part of your loop, autotune can't get too far off without a chance for a human to review the changes.
 </details>

+ *Autotune does not read pump basal rates data from Pattern A or Pattern B if set.
+You must use the Standard Basal Pattern to be compatible with autotune.

 ## The difference between autotune and autosens:

 Autosensitivity/resistance mode (aka “autosens”) is an advanced feature in OpenAPS that you can enable that looks at 24 hours of data and makes adjustments to ISF and targets based on the resulting sensitivity calculations.
 If you have a dying pump site, or have been sick and are resistant, your ISF is likely to be calculated down by autosens and then used in OpenAPS calculations accordingly.
 The opposite for being more sensitive is true as well. [(Here’s a blog post describing autosensitivity during sick days.)](https://diyps.org/2016/12/01/sick-days-with-a-diy-closed-loop-openaps/)